denisandroid/denisandroid/FULL_README.md

   - Pascal <b>(2011-2013)</b>

 ### Frameworks and Libraries
-> [!NOTE]
-> This section is in the process of restoring time events and appeared much later than this page!!
->
 - **Experience (only Rust)**
   - Rust (Web): <a href="https://crates.io/crates/axum">axum</a> <b>(2022-2025)</b>, <a href="https://crates.io/crates/nickel">nickel</a> <b>(2019)</b>
   - Rust (Desktop): <a href="https://crates.io/crates/gtk">GTK</a> <b>(2023-2025)</b>, <a href="https://crates.io/crates/tauri">tauri</a> <b>(2023-2024)</b>, LVGL <b>(2023, 2025)</b>, <a href="https://crates.io/crates/tui">tui</a> <b>(2022-2023)</b>, <a href="https://crates.io/crates/ncurses">ncurses</a> <b>(2018-2020)</b>